 On a couple of occasions, I have worked with founders whose corporations (prior to retaining me) issued a small number of their authorized shares.

-In one instance, four founders formed a corporation that was authorized to issue 50,000 shares, but had issued (to themselves) fewer than 400 of those shares.
+In one instance, four founders formed a corporation that was authorized to issue 50,000 shares, but had issued (to themselves) fewer than 400.
 They asked me to help reallocate shares among them because, as time had passed, they saw that their respective contributions to the business differed from what they initially had expected.

 We needed to avoid any purchase and sale of shares for tax reasons.
 I prepared a voting rights agreement by which two of the founders gave a portion of their voting rights to the two other founders.
 Because the number of shares issued was so small, we had to express the transferred voting rights in terms of unusual fractional portions of shares to achieve the desired allocation.